Tirumala: Arts, crafts and architecture

 Tirumala Tirupati Devasthanams established Sri Venkateswara Museum, one at Tirumala and the other at Tirupati.
 It has a wonderful collection of Tirupati temple architecture and historical artefacts, such as ancient weaponry, pooja items and idols.
 It has a comprehensive photo gallery that gives a unique insight into the Tirupati region's culture and traditions.
 It also boasts a meditation centre.

 Landmarks

-Venkateswara Temple is an abode of Lord Venkateswara situated in Tirumala.
+Venkateswara Temple is an abode of Venkateswara situated in Tirumala.
 It is also known as Tirumala Temple.
 Natural Arch is located north of the temple, which measures 8 m wide and 3 m high and was naturally formed from the quartz.
-Srivaari Paadamulu (the footprints of Lord) are believed to be the footprints of Lord Venkateswara formed when he first stood on Tirumala Hills.
+Srivari Padamulu (the footprints of Lord) are believed to be the footprints of Venkateswara formed when he first stood on Tirumala Hills.
 Papavinasanam is a waterfall flowing from a tributary of the Swarnamukhi River.
 It also has a temple where seven lion-headed channels open from a height for deities to bathe below them.
 A temple dedicated to goddess Ganga is located near the enclosure.
 Akaasa Ganga is another natural waterfall in Tirumala.